 It’s important to conduct an unbiased investigation.
 Everyone has the right to be treated fairly, equitably and proportionately.
 There’s no place for discriminatory behaviour in social care.

-People are protected in law from discrimination if they have a protected characteristic under the Equality Act.
+People are protected in law from discrimination if they have protected characteristics under the Equality Act.
 Understanding your responsibilities in law will help you undertake an investigation free from discrimination.

 Consider whether bias (unconscious or conscious) or discrimination could have been a factor in an incident, concern, investigation or disciplinary process and take action to address this.